Dining alone, especially while in Paris, can be fantastic — as long as you find the right place to go.

 Restaurants that have mostly tables of four, big groups, shared tables, long waitlists (how dare that one woman take up a three-person table!) — these are the conditions that make solo diners uncomfortable because their singularity is on display.

-When you are next in Paris alone, head to one of these 9 restaurants for a good meal with a book, a notebook, or maybe just yourself.
+Next time you’re in Paris alone, head to one of these 9 restaurants for a good meal with a book, a notebook, or maybe just yourself.
 Sometimes that’s all the company you need.

 In tourist-flooded Latin Quarter, few eateries feel truly authentic to the area.
 La Fourmi Ailée, a restaurant and tea salon, is an exception.
 Seated in a big open room of tables and worn, yellow booths, paintings and many floating bookshelves, and a ceiling painted to look like a sky, you will feel right at home.
 The menu is simple French food, offering dishes like quiche provençale, vegetarian lasagna with seasonal vegetables and various cuts of meat.
 Those with a sweet tooth or who prefer to come in for tea time will appreciate the selection of teas and tartes (we recommend the tarte au citron).
 Open from noon to midnight, it’s the kind of place you could spend an entire afternoon or evening.

 Fringe mixes food, coffee and photography in an American-style coffee shop setting.
 Blonde wood tables, light fixtures like clouds, and carefully curated photographs decorate the small space, which seats less than 15 people (small enough to be cozy, but not so small you feel on display).
 Offering breakfast, lunch, baked goods and hot drinks, Fringe attracts expats, neighborhood locals, and creatives; you’re sure to see at least one other person dining alone.
 The food is made with seasonal, mostly organic and locally sourced ingredients.
 On the list of musts are their tartines, cinnamon buns and exceptional coffee.